ASasamori/EC440_SimpleShell/README.md

 - [test_simple_input.c](test_simple_input.c): Tests parsing the command 'ls'
 - [test_simple_pipe.c](test_simple_pipe.c): Tests parsing the command 'ls | cat`

-Please modify this README.md file to describe any interesting strategy you used to develop the parser and list any references to resources you used to develop your solution.
-Also, please add a line above for each test program you develop.

 Got information from the blog of https://brennan.io/2015/01/16/write-a-shell-in-c/ Subsequently, used the code from the blog as a guideline: https://github.com/brenns10/lsh/blob/407938170e8b40d231781576e05282a41634848c/src/main.c